-OSHO Centers are encouraged to operate on an economic model that is self-sustaining and to ensure that operating an Osho Center does not become an economic burden to any person or group of people.
+OSHO Centers are encouraged to operate on an economic model that is self-sustaining and to ensure that operating any OSHO Center does not become an economic burden to any person or group of people.
 All OSHO Centers are based upon meditation and contribution.

-An OSHO Meditation Center is a place where OSHO Meditations should be offered on a regular basis (minimum 5 times per week), particularly the OSHO Active Meditations like OSHO Dynamic Meditation, OSHO Kundalini Meditation and the OSHO Evening Meditation Meeting.
+An OSHO Meditation Center is a place where OSHO Meditations should be offered on a regular basis, particularly the OSHO Active Meditations like OSHO Dynamic Meditation, OSHO Kundalini Meditation and the OSHO Evening Meditation Meeting.

-OSHO Centers provide a drug free environment for their participants, and observe guidelines regarding AIDS awareness and prevention.
+OSHO Centers provide a drug free environment for their participants, and make Osho's guidelines regarding AIDS awareness available.
 OSHO Meditation Centers also may conduct workshops, individual bodywork or healing sessions, and related activities.

-As a requirement to open an OSHO Meditation Center one first needs to participate in the OSHO Meditation Center Training Program.
-This is an individual program offered regularly by OSHO Global Connections and it is meant to give a taste of the OSHO International Meditation Resort in Pune, India, and to support bringing this flavor back to the OSHO Center.
+As a requirement to open an OSHO Center one first needs to participate in the OSHO Center Training Program.
+This is an individual program offered regularly by OSHO Global Connections and it is meant to give a taste of the OSHO International Meditation Resort in Pune, India, and to support bringing this flavour back to the OSHO Center.
 The program is free of charge and lasts for a minimum of one week.

-In addition to the Meditation Center Training Program, it is strongly recommended that at least one member of the OSHO Center staff should have completed the OSHO Meditation Facilitator Training. (see below under “Center Activities”)
+In addition to the Center Training Program, it is strongly recommended that at least one member of the OSHO Center staff should have completed the OSHO Meditation facilitation course. (see below under “Center Activities”)

 An OSHO Meditation Center also serves as a contact point for information as described in the functions of an OSHO Information Center, below.

-OSHO Information Centers are contact places where people can find information related to visiting the OSHO International Meditation Resort, and about OSHO books, videos and CD’s.
-They are also places where people can receive information about how to contact other places in their country that offer OSHO Meditations.
+OSHO Information Centers are contact places where people can find information related to visiting the OSHO International Meditation Resort, and about OSHO books, videos, etc. They are also places where people can receive information about how to contact other places in their country that offer OSHO Meditations.

 OSHO Information Centers can offer introductions to the OSHO Active Meditations once or twice a week, and make people aware of the